 The importance of early language acquisition cannot be overestimated, being a crucial foundation for social, emotional and intellectual development.
 Most researchers now believe that although children, to some extent, have an innate ability to learn language, their environment and social interactions are also essential building blocks of language development.
 Ideally, when starting Primary 1, a child should be able to speak in proper sentences; ask lots of why questions; speak to and be understood by new adults; describe events in the past and future; and use most everyday words that adults use.
 However, many children are starting school in Scotland unable to communicate at this level.
 The Early Years Framework and Getting it Right for Every Child highlight the importance of early intervention, and of professionals working collaboratively to effectively support the child.
 In line with these documents, Fife Council, in partnership with NHS Fife Speech and Language Therapy (SALT), identified early language and communication as an area of focus and development for early years staff.
-SALT have highlighted five key strategies, the Communication High 5 (face to face; thinking time; questions into comments; wow words; and signs/symbols/objects) for staff to target in order to support early language skills.
+SALT has highlighted five key strategies, the Communication High 5 (face to face; thinking time; questions into comments; wow words; and signs/symbols/objects) for staff to target in order to support early language skills.
 As a peripatetic nursery teacher in North East Fife, I plan to carry out an action research project to determine if using the Communication High 5 strategies can have a positive impact on language development in nursery children, and to what extent staff and parents find these strategies helpful.

 Background: The Policy Context and Review of the Literature

 Recent Scottish Government national policy and guidance has focused on early intervention and a drive for continual improvement, in order to fulfil ambitions for Scotland to be the best country in the world to grow up in.
 Despite this focus on early intervention, a significant number of Scottish children are failing to reach expected levels of language and communication development.
 At Scottish children’s 27-30 Month Review, speech, language and communication were the most common areas of concern.
 In Fife in 2016/17, 12.6% of children had a concern flagged in these specific areas.
 The poverty-related attainment gap is also evident at the 27-30 Month Review; 17.5% of children from the most deprived areas had a speech, language and communication concern, compared with 7.6% within the least deprived areas.
-The Save the Children Report Ready to Read succinctly identifies how we can begin to narrow the poverty related attainment gap: “ensuring that all children are reading well by the age of 11 would make a game-changing contribution to making us a fairer country...this can only be achieved if we commit to boosting the early language skills of our poorest children.”
+The Save the Children Report, Ready to Read, succinctly identifies how we can begin to narrow the poverty related attainment gap: “ensuring that all children are reading well by the age of 11 would make a game-changing contribution to making us a fairer country...this can only be achieved if we commit to boosting the early language skills of our poorest children.”